 Fiberglass has been quickly rising in popularity as the construction material of choice in many architectural applications.
-While traditional building materials such as concrete, aluminum, and timber offer their own benefits, fiberglass can offer many of the same benefits minus the drawbacks.
+While traditional building materials such as concrete, aluminum, timber, and fiberglass porch columns offer their own benefits, fiberglass can offer many of the same benefits minus the drawbacks.
 Here is a list of some of the most important benefits of using fiberglass in architecture.

 One of the primary reasons behind the growing popularity of fiberglass is its incredible durability.
 It possesses unique properties that allow it to hold its own against outdoor elements and corrosive chemicals.